othmar52/table-soccer-speedometer/README.md

 To build and run this project, follow these steps:

 1. Clone the repository: `git clone https://github.com/othmar52/table-soccer-speedometer.git`
-2. Connect the Arduino board to the computer.
+2. Connect the ESP32 Arduino board to the computer.
-3. Upload the sketch to the Arduino board using the Arduino IDE.
+3. Upload the sketch to the board using the Arduino IDE.
 4. Set up the light barriers and ensure they are properly aligned.
 5. Power on the system and observe the speed and flight height measurements on the LCD screen.